Funding opportunity

 The flexible fund must be used to benefit those associated with the Industrial Doctoral Landscape Award, which could refer to students, associated staff or both.
 It can also be used to increase access to potential future students of the programme, for example, widening participation activities.
 We would expect you to use the flexible support fund to complement and support the proposed training and EDI plan you have provided within your application.

 The flexible fund can be rolled over to subsequent years, for example, if there is a plan for an ongoing activity across multiple years of student intake.
-It will also be the award holder’s responsibility to keep and maintain records of flexible fund activity expenditure.
+It will also be the grant holder’s responsibility to keep and maintain records of flexible fund activity expenditure.

 The following are some specific examples, but we encourage each applicant to think creatively about how they may use these funds: